We're eight kilometres into a 290-kilometre canoe trip in northern Saskatchewan and I'm already wondering…

 Under the right light conditions, the lake is a dreamy landscape to capture for photographers.
 Birders and nature lovers would also enjoy a visit here.

-Check out Prince Albert National Park
+Visit Prince Albert National Park

 Drive north of Saskatoon for 2.5 hours to reach Waskesiu, the beachey town in Prince Albert National Park.
 It may come as a surprise to people that Saskatchewan actually has great beaches and water warm enough for swimming.